Khatir Ghaznavi

-He wrote about forty-five to fifty books, including poems and children's books in Urdu, Hindko and Pashto languages throughout his life, though most of his literary work appears published in Urdu and Hindko.
+He wrote around fifty books, including poems and children's books in Urdu, Hindko and Pashto languages, though most of his published literary work is in Urdu and Hindko.

 He is sometimes referred to as researcher, linguist, columnist, educationist, and is also credited for conducting an extensive research on Hindko and Urdu literature.
 (Note: He was also referred to as lyricist, translator, critic, dramatist, linguist, prose-writer, and broadcaster) He is often recognized one of the prominent writers in Pashto literatures.
 The government of Pakistan later awarded him the Presidential Pride of Performance award in 1999 in recognition of his contribution to the country's literature.

 Life and background

 Ghaznavi was born as Muhammad Ibrahim Baig to an Afghan family in one of the ethnic groups of Afghanistan.
 His family originally belonged to central Afghanistan of Ghazni, and later migrated to Peshawar where he was born and raised.
 He had four daughters and three sons.

 He did his primary schooling in Bannu and secondary education in Peshawar, and later attended the University of Peshawar in 1958 from where he did his master's degree in Urdu.
 After completing his university education, he joined the same university and served as a lecture at Urdu faculty.
 He was then promoted to professor and later chairman.
 He did diploma in foreign languages such as Malay and later Chinese language which he obtained in 1965.
 He learnt local and foreign spoken languages, including Urdu, Pashto, Hindko, English, Persian, Chinese, Malay and Russian languages, which he used throughout his career, however he primarily used local ones while writing books.
 As an editor, he actively wrote columns while working at various magazines and newspapers, including national ones.

 He served director of a research foundation Pakistan Academy of Letters (PAL) at Islamabad where he was involved in scholarly research with national academy.
 He was actively involved with literary organizations and tertiary institutions and served vice president of the Progressive Writers' Association for North-West Frontier Province (now Khyber Pakhtunkhwa) and chairperson of the University of Peshawar for Urdu department.